 Václavské náměstí 68, 115 79 Praha 1

 Founded in 1818, the National Museum is the largest and the third oldest in the Czech Republic.
-It houses vast collections that include all spheres of historical and natural scientific heritage: mineralogical, paleontological or anthropological, archaeological, ethnographical or musicological.
-It administrates fifteen buildings open to the public either inside or outside Prague.
+It houses vast collections that include all spheres of historical and natural heritage: mineralogical, paleontological or anthropological, archaeological, ethnographical or musicological.
+It operates fifteen buildings open to the public either inside or outside Prague.
 The Museum’s library is the second largest in the Czech Republic.
-The museum underwent extensive reconstruction and the Historic Building on Wenceslas Square was opened to the public again in the jubilee year 2018.
+The Museum’s Historical Building in Wenceslas Square was renovated 2011-2018.

 Staroměstské náměstí 12, 110 15 Praha 1

-The National Gallery in Prague, whose tradition goes back to 1796, is among the world’s earliest public collections of art.
-Showcased in six buildings precious in terms of architecture are masterpieces coming from the Central European Middle Ages period, the world’s masters’ extraordinary pieces of work, starting with Rubens, Gauguin to Picasso, Asian arts, as well creation of key personalities of the Czech visual arts.
+The National Gallery in Prague, whose tradition goes back to 1796, is among the oldest world’s public collections of art.
+Six buildings, precious in terms of architecture, house masterpieces coming from the Central European Middle Ages period, and the masters’ extraordinary pieces of work, ranging from Rubens, Gauguin to Picasso and Asian arts besides creation by the key personalities of the Czech visual arts.